bahelms/super_perfundo/posts/drafts/quarto-part-1.md

       ...
     end

-Once the AI has chosen the position to play the active piece and the piece to pass to the user, the board is set, checked for a winning state, and then the socket updated, which in turn rerenders only the relevant parts of the client.
+Once the AI has chosen the position to play and the piece to pass to the user, the board is set, checked for a winning state, and then the socket updated, which in turn rerenders only the relevant parts of the client.
-The AI implementation used here is essentially a placeholder for Part 2 of this series.
+The AI implementation used here is essentially a placeholder for the next iteration.
 Its decisions are entirely random and thus very easy to beat.

     @doc """
     Easiest AI ever!
 This picks a random position for the given piece and a random